shangshangqiani/resolve-x86-routeros-dhcp-with-vlan/README.md

 ip link add link eth1.10 eth1.10.20 type vlan proto 802.1q id 20
 ```
 At this point, RouterOS can be interconnected.
+# Note:
-# Note: In OpenWRT, we can create outer proto 802.1ad only to interconnect with routeros 802.1q VLAN.
+In OpenWRT, we can create outer vlan proto 802.1ad only to interconnect with routeros 802.1q vlan.